24 documents found, page 1 of 3

 Aim: Burn wounds represent a significant medical challenge.
 Autografts remain the standard treatment, however, are unsuitable for deep or extensive burns(1).
 Decellularized skin xenografts offer a viable alternative, having significantly reduced immunogenicity, still there is currently no skin-derived decellularized xenografic matrix due to its low resemblance to human skin (2)(3).
 This study proposes decellula...

 Marine algae and their metabolites have been widely recognized for their bioactive properties with applications in various industries, such as nutraceutical, cosmetical, and pharmaceutical.
-In this study, the best strategy for the extraction and processing of the exopolysaccharides (EPS) from Poryphydium cruentum for a laboratory scale was discussed, and the collected, purified EPS fraction was extensively char...
+In this work the extracted sulfated exopolysaccharides (EPS) from Porphyridium cruentum were analyzed for their hydrogel-forming ability and potential to be used as a new platform for healing and regeneration of chronic woun...

 Queried text